Adaptive False Discovery Rate Control for Heterogeneous Data: Finite FDR control

 \section{Finite FDR control}

-Next an upper bound for the FDR is given for any arbitrary set of fixed or realized weights satisfying $w_m>0$ for each $m$ and $\bar{w} = 1$.
-The bound is computed under the following dependence structure for $\mat{Z}$: \begin{enumerate} \item[(A3)] $(Z_m, m\in\mathcal{M}_0)$ are mutually independent and independent of the collection $(Z_m, m\in\mathcal{M}_1)$. \end{enumerate} This structure was considered in \cite{BenHoc95} (and relaxed in \cite{BenYek01}) to prove FDR control for the original unweighted unadaptive BH procedure.
-It was also used in the proof of FDR control for the weighted unadaptive BH procedures in \cite{Gen06, Pen11, Pen14} and for the unweighted adaptive BH procedure in \cite{Sto04}.
-Note that (A3) is satisfied under Model \ref{randeffmodel} conditionally upon $\bm{\theta}, \mat{p},\bm{\gamma}$, i.e. for $F(\bm{z}|\bm{\theta},\mat{p},\bm{\gamma})$, but is not limited to this setting.
+An upper bound for the FDR is given for arbitrary weights satisfying $w_m>0$ for each $m$ and $\bar{w} = 1$.
+The bound is computed under a dependence structure for $\mat{Z}$: \begin{enumerate} \item[(A3)] $(Z_m, m\in\mathcal{M}_0)$ are mutually independent and independent of $(Z_m, m\in\mathcal{M}_1)$. \end{enumerate} This structure has been utilized in \cite{BenHoc95, Gen06, Pen11, Sto04} to prove FDR control for unweighted unadaptive, weighted unadaptive, and unweighted adaptive procedures.
+It is satisfied under Model 1 conditionally upon $(\bm{\theta},\mat{p},\bm{\gamma})$, but it is not limited to this setting.